Welcome to Picardy 2.1!

 Highlights and marks

-Highlights enable you to mark parts of the input for later attention.
+Highlights (also referred to as labels) enable you to mark parts of the input for later attention.
 Select the desired content and click (Tools > Add Highlight or F7) to select a highlight.
+Click Choose Color from the picker dialog; alternatively you can click from the list of already-used colors (if there are any).
 These highlights persist after you close the file.

-You can search for highlights by selecting a currently-used color from the Tools > Find Highlights menu.
+You can search for highlights by selecting a currently-used color from the Tools > Find Highlights picker dialog.

 To delete a highlight, put the cursor in it and click Tools > Remove Highlight (Shift+F7).
-Click (Tools > Remove All Highlights) to delete all of the.
-Click (Tools > Remove Marks to remove marks for misspelled words, invalid items, today’s items, and items highlighted via View in Edit Pane.
+Click (Tools > Remove All Highlights) to delete all of the highlights.

 Highlight recent items